Math

 Multiplication and division go hand-in-hand in third grade math.
 This free printable game has kids rolling the die, trying to be the first to correctly answer all the problems in one row.
 Get the printable at the link.

-Learn more: Jennifer Findley
+Learn more: Roll and Race at Jennifer Findley

 11. Divide and conquer division pairs